K-H, Ringwood in CS winners bracket finals

-Kremlin-Hillsdale needed to play only five innings to advance to the winners bracket finals in the Lady Broncs’ bid for a fifth-straight Cherokee Strip Conference softball tournament title Friday at Government Springs.
+ENID, Okla. — Kremlin-Hillsdale needed to play only five innings to advance to the winners bracket finals in the Lady Broncs’ bid for a fifth-straight Cherokee Strip Conference softball tournament title Friday, Aug.
+11, 2023, at Government Springs.

 The Lady Broncs run-ruled Cherokee, 16-1, in three innings, and Waynoka by the same score in two innings.
 Kremlin-Hillsdale walked eight times the first game and nine the second.